Top-Rated Chicago DUI Lawyer

 You should not be left hanging and feeling helpless after being arrested for a DUI in Chicago.
 At my firm, I am confident that as a skilled criminal defense attorney, I can come to your assistance and find a way to help you.
 If I need to burn the midnight oil and go the extra mile for my clients, I am happy to do so.
 It all comes down to finding a way to get you the best resolution possible.

 Some ways I can challenge your arrest and charges include:

 - Questioning the accuracy of breath and field sobriety tests

 - Reanalyzing the results of your chemical tests

-The importance of a unique and well-developed defense cannot be stressed enough.
+The importance of a unique and well-developed defense in drunk driving cases cannot be stressed enough.
 Choosing an experienced criminal defense lawyer who routinely handles DUI cases is of utmost importance.
-Even if you are a first-time DUI offender and not hit with jail time and high fines after upon sentencing, you will likely lose your license for quite some time.
+Even if you are a first-time DUI offender and not hit with jail time and high fines after sentencing, you will likely lose your license for quite some time.
 For most of us, that would mean unnecessary stress in our lives and a loss of freedom of mobility.
 For many others, it could also mean a loss of employment as you are unable to make it to work without a car.
 The law firm of Mitch Furman is a top-rated DUI charge firm handling DUI cases in Chicago, Illinois.
 For a free, confidential evaluation, call us today.

 Don't leave things up to chance!
 Contact my firm for a free initial consultation and to start working with an experienced Chicago DUI attorney.